flipflipshift/flipflipshift.github.io/_posts/2023-10-11-Busy-Beaver.md

 One might be tempted to believe that the "random" nature of many current Machine Learning algorithms can come to the rescue here since we have not built randomness into the algorithm.
 Furthermore, while the limits have computation has not changed since the very beginning, the ability to generate "random-seeming" pseudo-random bits _has_ improved and should continues to improve in the future.

 One option around this is to "try every possibility" of what the random calls can return, and print all the integers together.
 This is a deterministic solution that would significantly outperform the AI.
 But if the probability the AI takes more than $k$ steps to stop is greater than $0$ for all $k$, then we have a problem.
-Some might not consider such an AI legitimate as it can take arbitrarily long to spit it out anwswer, but in my view it should still be a legitimate player as long as that probability goes to $0$ as $k$ goes to infinity.
+Some might not consider such an AI legitimate as it can take arbitrarily long to spit it out anwswer, but in my view it should still be a legitimate player as long as the expectation and variance are finite.
 In this case, simulating all possible outputs would have infinite run-time and therefore be unacceptable.

 A workaround for this would be to first simulate the AI 99 times, with a slight tweak in the code that prints the output of every call for a random bit.
 We can then have our (deterministic) python code simulate the AI 99 times in a manner that copies the performance by using the same random bits.
 This process will win against the AI at least 99% of the time.

-To recap: if the probabilistic AI has some upper-bound on its run-time, we can win 100% of the time without ever simulating the AI.
+To summarize: if the probabilistic AI has some upper-bound on its run-time, we can win 100% of the time without ever simulating the AI.
 Without that upper-bound, due to the AI having a potentially superior random function, we have to actually simulate the AI some number of times to copy its random behavior.

 ---
 # Why can't the AI do this strategy?

 This is a good exercise, and it also proves that the AI will never be perfect at this game for large integers.
-Informally, this would require the program to recursively call itself ad infinitum, and you can prove via a proof by contradiction that there can never be a workaround for this.
+Informally, this would require the program to recursively call itself ad infinitum, and you can prove via a proof by contradiction that there can never be a workaround for this, even if the AI can modify its own code.

 ---
 # Okay, but how about another AI?
-Can't it do this?
+Can't it do this too?

-Forget AI, even a basic program can do this, right?
+Forget AI, even a short program can win this way, right?
 I've just given you an algorithm to beat the AI; of course a program can follow this algorithm as well.
 But viewing that combination of AI + program as a single AI, you can again defeat it for large $N$ using the above trick.

----
-# Okay, but what if modify the AI to do something like this strategy whenever the input is bigger than its length?

-No matter how "meta" the AI playing this game is, you can always "out-meta" the strategy by one level with the exact same trick.
+Likewise for any system of multiple AI's - even if they can build new AI's and modify each other's code, it can _still_ be defeated with this simple technique.
+Because all the instructions of code-modification and AI construction are in the original AI's code.

+You can contemplate designing an AI that builds a modified AI on inputs that are too large, using some modification of this trick.
+Nothing changes.

 ---
 # Caveats